wazuh/wazuh-documentation/source/cloud-service/account-billing/billing-faq.rst

 ===========

 .. meta::
-  :description: Get answers to the most frequently asked questions about the Wazuh Cloud billing in this FAQ.
+  :description: Get answers to the most frequently asked questions about billing in this FAQ.
+Explore the potential of Wazuh Cloud and the Wazuh Cloud Console.

 - `When is my credit card charged?`_